Languages of Somalia: Arabic

-In addition to Somali, Arabic, which is also an Afro-Asiatic tongue, is an official language in Somalia, although as a non-indigenous language, it is considered exoglossic.
+Arabic is the second language in Somalia, although as a non-indigenous language, it is considered exoglossic.
 SIL estimates the total number of speakers, regardless of proficiency, at just over two million.
 It is used as a liturgical language as it is the language of Qur'an.
-Somalis learn to read and write Arabic from a young age.
+Somalis learn to read and write Arabic from a young age with an estimated 75 percent of all children being able to read and write Arabic when they join formal schools at age six to eight years.

 Af-Somali's main lexical borrowings come from Arabic.
 Soravia (1994) noted a total of 1,436 Arabic loanwords in Agostini a.o.
 1985, a prominent Somali dictionary.
 Most of the vocabulary terms consisted of commonly used nouns and a few words that Zaborski (1967:122) observed in the older literature were absent in Agostini's later work.
 The parallel disparity between the Arabic and Somali languages occurred despite a lengthy spell of a shared religion, as well as frequent intermingling as with through practises such as umrah.
 This can be attributed to each having a separate developments from the Afro-Asiatic language as well as a sea separating the speakers of the two languages.
 Furthermore, Mr Bruce, an 18th-century voyager of the Horn of Africa, was reported by author George Annesley to have described Somalis as an Arabophobic race which had disdain for Arabs, writing "an Arab, a nation whom they detest", which led to the preservation of Somali in those times despite proximity to the Arabian peninsula.
-Somalis in the neighbourhood countries (throughout "Greater Somalia") rarely speak Arabic in their day to day lives.
+Somalis in the neighbourhood countries (throughout "Greater Somalia") rarely speak Arabic in their day-to-day lives.